Insight Enterprises (NASDAQ:NSIT) Posts Quarterly Earnings Results, Beats Estimates By $0.21 EPS

-Insight Enterprises (NASDAQ:NSIT – Get Rating) posted its quarterly earnings data on Thursday.
-The software maker reported $1.81 earnings per share for the quarter, topping the consensus estimate of $1.60 by $0.21, MarketWatch Earnings reports.
-Insight Enterprises had a return on equity of 18.24% and a net margin of 2.35%.
-The business had revenue of $2.65 billion during the quarter, compared to analysts’ expectations of $2.41 billion.
-During the same quarter in the previous year, the firm earned $1.30 EPS.
-The firm’s revenue was up 20.9% compared to the same quarter last year.
+Insight Enterprises (NASDAQ:NSIT – Get Rating) issued its earnings results on Thursday.
+The software maker reported $1.81 EPS for the quarter, beating the consensus estimate of $1.60 by $0.21, MarketWatch Earnings reports.
+The company had revenue of $2.65 billion during the quarter, compared to analysts’ expectations of $2.41 billion.
+Insight Enterprises had a net margin of 2.35% and a return on equity of 18.24%.
+The business’s revenue for the quarter was up 20.9% compared to the same quarter last year.
+During the same period in the previous year, the company earned $1.30 EPS.
 Insight Enterprises updated its FY22 guidance to $7.95-$8.15 EPS.

-In related news, CFO Glynis Bryan sold 5,000 shares of the business’s stock in a transaction that occurred on Monday, February 28th.
-The stock was sold at an average price of $103.75, for a total value of $518,750.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Holdings L.P.
-Valueact purchased 33,750 shares of the business’s stock in a transaction that occurred on Thursday, February 17th.
-The stock was bought at an average price of $98.81 per share, with a total value of $3,334,837.50.
-The disclosure for this purchase can be found here.
-Insiders bought 180,052 shares of company stock worth $18,089,339 in the last ninety days.
-1.61% of the stock is owned by company insiders.
+Several brokerages recently issued reports on NSIT.
+Zacks Investment Research lowered shares of Insight Enterprises from a “buy” rating to a “hold” rating in a report on Thursday, April 14th.
+StockNews.com assumed coverage on shares of Insight Enterprises in a report on Thursday, March 31st.
+They set a “buy” rating on the stock.

-NSIT has been the subject of several research analyst reports.
-Zacks Investment Research cut Insight Enterprises from a “buy” rating to a “hold” rating in a research report on Thursday, April 14th.
-StockNews.com assumed coverage on Insight Enterprises in a report on Thursday, March 31st.
-They issued a “buy” rating for the company.
+Several large investors have recently made changes to their positions in the stock.
+EverSource Wealth Advisors LLC purchased a new stake in shares of Insight Enterprises during the 4th quarter worth approximately $31,000.
+Oliver Luxxe Assets LLC raised its holdings in Insight Enterprises by 6.0% during the 4th quarter.
+Oliver Luxxe Assets LLC now owns 2,619 shares of the software maker’s stock valued at $279,000 after buying an additional 149 shares during the period.
+Susquehanna International Group LLP purchased a new stake in Insight Enterprises during the 4th quarter valued at $394,000.
+LPL Financial LLC raised its holdings in Insight Enterprises by 4.8% during the 4th quarter.
+LPL Financial LLC now owns 5,290 shares of the software maker’s stock valued at $564,000 after buying an additional 244 shares during the period.
+Finally, D. E. Shaw & Co.
+Inc. purchased a new stake in Insight Enterprises during the 4th quarter valued at $602,000.

 IInsight Enterprises, Inc, together with its subsidiaries, provides information technology (IT) hardware, software, and services solutions in the United States, Canada, Europe, the Middle East, Africa, and the Asia-Pacific.
 The company's solution portfolio includes cloud enablement, data and AI, DevOps, digital strategy, intelligent applications and edge, and IoT solutions, as well as transformation services.